qwyan456/NSParentalControl/Readme.md

 # NS Parental Control

-⚠️ **Warning**: This is a proof of concept in development.
+⚠️ **Warning**: This is a proof of concept under development.

-NS Parental Control is a simple app that allows parents to set limits on their children’s use of the Nintendo Switch console.
+NS Parental Control is a simple parental control system for the Nintendo Switch which does not require Internet access or a smartphone to operate.

-*This is a proof-of-concept of an app and was made only for experimenting app development on the Nintendo Switch.*

 It can be used freely.